Over the past 4 years there has been a 6% nationwide increase in the amount of shopping center space filled by tenants in recreation or entertainment.

 Shopping Center REITs Worth Noting

 If bricks and mortar stores are about to experience a resurgence, the news could be good for Shopping Center REITs.

-Some of the bigger names in the space include: American Assets Trust Inc. (NYSE:AATC), Brixmor Property Group Inc. (NYSE:BRXB), DDR Corp.
-(NYSE:DDRC), Equity One Inc. (:EQYN/A), Federal Realty Investment Trust (NYSE:FRTC), Kimco Realty Corp.
-(NYSE:KIMD), Regency Centers Corp.
+Some of the bigger names in the space include: American Assets Trust Inc. (NYSE:AATC), Brixmor Property Group Inc. (NYSE:BRXC), DDR Corp.
+Stock not found DDR, Equity One Inc. (:EQYN/A), Federal Realty Investment Trust (NYSE:FRTF), Kimco Realty Corp.
+(NYSE:KIMF), Regency Centers Corp.
 (NYSE:REGC), Retail Opportunity Investments Corp.
-(NASDAQ:ROICC), Retail Properties of America Inc. (NYSE:RPAIB) and Weingarten Realty Investors (NYSE:WRIC)
+(NASDAQ:ROICC), Retail Properties of America Inc. (NYSE:RPAIF) and Weingarten Realty Investors (NYSE:WRIC)